 - DON’T hint that the person is looking for attention or enjoys complaining.

 - DON’T say things like … ‘Try Harder’ or ‘Get a grip’, or ‘Cheer up’ …

-- DON’T BE A Missionary, asking … “Are you sure this isn’t a crisis of faith?”
+- DON’T Ask “…Is this a crisis of faith?”
 Clinical Depression feels like a personal crisis all right – but don’t call faith into question.
-If you are truly concerned about this possibility – PRAY and keep your doubts or judgments, between yourself and the good Lord.
+If you are truly concerned about this possibility – PRAY, and keep your doubts or judgments between yourself and the good Lord.

-- DON’T try to “fix” the situation unless they ask for specific help.
+- DON’T try to “fix” the situation unless asked for specific help.

 - DON’T try to talk the person out of their treatment.
-IF you have concerns about it, then suggest going with them to talk with their doctor – or ask them to allow you to talk with their doctor.
+IF you have concerns, then suggest going with them to their next appointment – or ask them to allow you to talk with their doctor.

-- DON’T make it all about you – and how their depression is affecting you or others.
+- DON’T make it all about how their depression is affecting you or others.
 This person might be barely hanging on.
-More guilt will make the burdens heavier and add defensive feelings to the load on your, already strained, communication.
+More guilt will make the burdens heavier and add to the load on your, already strained, communication.